Bushra-Butt-17/Gradient-Descent-Implementation/README.md

 The model assumes that the dependent variable is a linear combination of the independent variables.
 These coefficients (also called weights) are the values that the algorithm needs to optimize using **Gradient Descent**.

-### MSE Equation:
+### Gradient Descent:

+Computes the gradient for linear regression
+    Args:
+      x (ndarray): Shape (m,) Input to the model (Population of cities) y (ndarray): Shape (m,) Label (Actual profits for the cities) w, b (scalar): Parameters of the model
+    Returns
+      dj_dw (scalar): The gradient of the cost w.r.t. the parameters w dj_db (scalar): The gradient of the cost w.r.t. the parameter b
-The equation for MSE is given as:
+      The equation for Gradient Descent is given as:

 ![Equation](equations.png)